AliMehraji/Documents/posts/securing-node-exporter-metrics.md

 ## Firewall or `iptables`

-Utilizing both Encryption/Authentication alongside the `iptables` rule is the best practice.
+Encryption/Authentication alongside the `iptables` rule is the best practice.
 It could be done with `iptables` or `firewalls` to allow trusted IPs to scrape the node on the `9100` port.

 I assume the egress IP of the Kubernetes cluster is a single IP, otherwise, the IP range should be allowed via iptables .